Zurc/lasaldelavida/episodio5-learning.md

 >
 >  Measure real progress.
 'One side advantage of accurate estimations is that you improve your standing among your peers and the customer starts “believing” in you.
 This acts as a catalyst for boosting your self-esteem and works wonders on your confidence levels.'
 >
->  Keep all informed: 'The less people know, the more they yell'
+>  Keep all informed: 'The less people know, the more they yell'.
+'By keeping others informed, you eliminate surprises and they are comfortable when they know your progress.
+They know when to help you out and you end up “earning their trust”.
+The key is to “always under commit but over deliver”'
 >
 >